CareyTheologicalCollege/academic-catalogue/2021-2022-academic-catalogue-in-markdown.md

 Use Carey’s code number 5981 when indicating Carey as a score recipient.

-Achieved an overall score of 6.5 on the IELTS test, with no less than 6.5 in all language competency requirements.
+6. Achieved an overall score of 6.5 on the IELTS test, with no less than 6.5 in all language competency requirements.

-Achieved an overall score of 110 on the Duolingo English Test.
+7. Achieved an overall score of 110 on the Duolingo English Test.

 Students can appeal the language requirement when they apply to Carey by providing a written record of their language experience in school, workplace, and life.
 The Admissions Committee may require a writing sample to assess an applicant’s language competency.
 The Admissions Committee will consider the student’s qualifications and the Committee’s decision will be final.
-Student Classification
+## Student Classification
-Regular Program Students
+### Regular Program Students
 These are students who have met all program admissions requirements and who have been admitted into an academic program with no conditions.
 Students need to register for at least one course per year in order to maintain active student status.
-Full Time Student Designation
+### Full Time Student Designation
 For external purposes , full-time study is defined as 27 credit hours per academic year (September to August) or 9 credit hours per term for 3 terms in a school year.
-Inactive Students & Leave of Absence
+### Inactive Students & Leave of Absence
 Students who do not complete 6 credits of coursework within two sequential each academic years will be classified as inactive.
 In order to retain active student status within the degree program, students must apply for a leave of absence via the Office of the Registrar.
 A maximum of 2 extensions will be granted over the duration of the student’s program.
 (See the fee table under Financial Information for more details concerning the extension fee.)
 After a 3-year period of inactivity, the student will be removed from the program roster.
 If the student wishes to reactivate their status, a letter outlining the reasons for inactivity and desire to continue studies must be submitted and approved to the Office of the Registrar.

-Unclassified and Visiting Students
+### Unclassified and Visiting Students
 Students from other ATS accredited colleges taking courses from Carey for transfer credit are classified as “visiting students” and do not need to make a formal application.
 Normally a Letter of Permission from the student’s school is used to grant access to Carey courses.
-UndeclaredOccasional Student Status
+### Undeclared Student Status
-Students who wish to take individual courses for personal interest, professional development, or to explore possible seminary study, but who are not currently pursuing full admission to a degree or diploma program may study at Carey under undeclaredoccasional student status.
-UndeclaredOccasional students are admitted through a simplified process.
+Students who wish to take individual courses for personal interest, professional development, or to explore possible seminary study, but who are not currently pursuing full admission to a degree or diploma program may study at Carey under undeclared student status.
+Undeclared students are admitted through a simplified process.
 Normally they may take up to 9 credits before seeking admission to a formal program; this may be extended by permission from the Registrar.
 Program admission requires completion of the remaining parts of the program admission package.
-An undeclaredoccasional student may only take a maximum of 2 courses in a single semester.
+An undeclared student may only take a maximum of 2 courses in a single semester.
-Mature Student Status
+### Mature Student Status
 Mature Student status is applicable to graduate programs (M.Div., MACM and graduate Diplomas).
 It may be granted to students who do not have a completed 4-year undergraduate degree, but who have sufficient relevant work and/or life experience to prepare them for study in the degree program.

 A prospective student must be 30 years of age or older to be considered for admission under Mature Student status.
 He/she must provide a detailed summary of relevant training and experience which demonstrate readiness for theological study at the graduate level.
 This should include an account of learning opportunities experienced, of work and ministry history, with other relevant life experience.
 Please provide dates and length of time in various roles, specific information on courses and training taken, and on relevant achievements (eg: ordination, certification, publications, etc.).
 Because educational equivalence must involve reflection as well as simple experience, please also include information on reading and professional development practices, and identify ways in which your life and ministry experiences have been the subject of focused reflection, and especially of reflection in conversation with other peers and supervisors.